If there is one sentence that best describes Frank Zappa, it will probably be his own sentence:

 9. In 1963 he appeared on Steve Elm's talk show playing on bicycles from which he made sounds using a wheel as a percussion and string and a handlebar as a brass instrument.

 10. In 1964, Zappa began working in a recording studio in the town of "Cucamonga" in California, where he learned various recording techniques that would be used by him later in his musical career.
 He later bought the studio and changed its name to "Studio Z".

 11. Following a local newspaper article about Zappa and the studio, describing him as the king of "Cucamonga" films, a police detective approached him with an offer to record a pornographic audio tape for a bachelor party.
 Zappa forged an erotic tape, and when he intended to hand it over to the police officer he was arrested and charged with conspiracy to carry out a pornography crime and was even sentenced to six months probation, of which 10 days he was actually imprisoned.

-12. In 1965 he was asked by singer Ray Collins to replace his guitarist in the band "the Soul Giants".
+12. In 1965, singer Ray Collins asked him to replace his guitarist in the band "the Soul Giants".
 This band would later change its name to "The Mothers" and later to "The Mothers of Invention".

 13. The band's first album "Freak Out" was released in 1966 and became the second double rock album in music history.
 The first was Bob Dylan's "Blonde on Blonde", which was released a few weeks earlier.
 The album is also considered by many to be the first concept album in the history of music.

 14. In 1967 Zappa released two albums - "Absolutely Free" along with "The Mothers of Invention" and "Lumpy Gravy" which was his first solo album.